albertjseo/covid19-mutations/README.md

 potential variants of concern.

 This project aims to analyze and characterize mutations in the SARS-CoV-2 genome.
-By leveraging genomic data from publicly available databases, I will identify key mutations.
-This study will aim to provide insights into the evolutionary dynamics of COVID-19.
+By leveraging genomic data from publicly available databases, I will identify key mutations by providing insights into the evolutionary dynamics of COVID-19.
 <hr>

 ## Walk-Through